 top of page

-This is an easy, family-friendly, circular hike just south of Lake Kinneret.
+This is an easy, family-friendly, circular hike just south of Lake Kinneret through the grounds of Kibbutz Kinneret (otherwise known as Kvutzat Kinneret).
 Two well-known Israeli women are memorialized on this trail - Rachel the Poetess, the national poetess of Israel, and the famous songwriter and musician Naomi Shemer.
 Both are buried in the Kinneret Cemetery overlooking Lake Kinneret.
-Visiting a cemetery is not usually regarded as a leisure family activity, but if you think your children are sufficiently understanding it will nicely round off this hike.
+Visiting a cemetery is not usually considered a leisure family activity, but if you think your children are sufficiently understanding it will nicely round off this hike.
 Otherwise, just go back the way you came.

 Lake.jpeg